Generators for K-theoretic Hall algebras of quivers with potential: Introduction

 Let $Q$ be a quiver with vertex set $I$, edge set $E$, and let $W$ be a potential of $Q$.
 For a dimension vector $d\in\mathbb{N}^I$, denote by $\X(d)=R(d)/G(d)$ the moduli stack of representations of $Q$ of dimension $d$.
 The potential induces a regular function

-Kontsevich--Soibelman \cite{ks} defined a Cohomological Hall algebra of $(Q,W)$ inspired by the Donaldson-Thomas theory of the Jacobi algebra $\text{Jac}\,(Q,W)$: where the multiplication $m=p_*q^*$ is defined using the maps from the stack $\X(d,e)$ parametrizing pairs of representations $A\subset B$ with $A$ of dimension $d$ and $B$ of dimension $d+e$.
+Kontsevich--Soibelman \cite{ks} defined a Cohomological Hall algebra of $(Q,W)$, inspired by the Donaldson-Thomas theory of the Jacobi algebra $\text{Jac}\,(Q,W)$, on the cohomology of vanishing cycles of \eqref{regfct}: where the multiplication $m=p_*q^*$ is defined using the maps from the stack $\X(d,e)$ parametrizing pairs of representations $A\subset B$ with $A$ of dimension $d$ and $B$ of dimension $d+e$.
 In \cite[Section 8.1]{ks}, Kontsevich--Soibelman proposed a categorification of the CoHA using categories of matrix factorizations of the regular function $\text{Tr}\,W$:

 The category $\text{MF}\left(\X(d), W\right)$ is equivalent to the category of singularities $D_{\text{sg}}\left(\X(d)_0\right)$ of the zero fiber of $\text{Tr}\,W$.
 The category $\text{HA}(Q,W)$ is monoidal with respect to $m$, see \cite[Theorem 1.1]{P1}, and it is called the categorical Hall algebra (HA) of $(Q,W)$.
 Its $K_0$ is called the K-theoretic Hall algebra (KHA) of $(Q,W)$.
 For any edge $e\in E$, let $\mathbb{C}^*$ act on $R(d)$ by scaling the linear map corresponding to $e$.
 Let $\left(\mathbb{C}^*\right)^E$ be the product of these multiplicative groups.
 One can consider a graded version of Hall algebras $\text{HA}^{\text{gr}}(Q,W)$ for any group $\mathbb{C}^*\subset \left(\mathbb{C}^*\right)^E$ scaling $\text{Tr}\,W$ with weight $2$.